apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ### 12.1.
 SDF basics {#sdf-basics}

-At a high level, a SDF is responsible for processing element and restriction pairs.
+At a high level, an SDF is responsible for processing element and restriction pairs.
 A restriction represents a subset of work that would have been necessary to have been done when processing the element.

-Executing a SDF follows the following steps:
+Executing an SDF follows the following steps:

 1. Each element is paired with a restriction (e.g. filename is paired with offset range representing the whole file).
 2. Each element and restriction pair is split (e.g. offset ranges are broken up into smaller pieces).